37DG/4353-project/UserManagement.md

         // It retrieves the authentication code from the request, exchanges it for an access token,
         // and fetches user details from the Microsoft Graph API.
         // Examine the database:
             // 1.
+If the user does not exist in the database, create a new user and store related information in the database.
+                  -- If no previous user existed in the database, the user is automatically set to the role Administrator.
+            // 2.
 If the user exists in the database, retrieve the user imformation from the database.
+        // Status:
+            // 1.
+If the user status is '0', return redirection to (2.6) Deactivated_user().
             // 2.

-4. urls.py
-5. views.py
+If the user status is '1', return redirection to (???) home().
+    2.5 def profile()
+        // input: http request
+        // Confirm the role of the user through the database.
+        // If the user is with the role Administrator, return redirection to (???)
+Administrator().
+        // If the user is with the role Basicuser, return redirection to (???)
+Basicuser().
+   2.6 def Deactivated_user()
+       // input http request
+       // return
+   2.7 def Administrator()
+   2.8 def Basicuser()
+   2.9 def changeUsername()
+   2.10 def create_user()
+   2.11 update_user()
+   2.12 delete_user()

+   2.100 def home()